jameshfisher/jameshfisher.com/_posts/2020-08-12-why-does-my-webgl-alpha-transparency-look-wrong.md

 ---
-title: "Why does my WebGL alpha-transparency look wrong?"
+title: Why does my WebGL alpha-transparency look wrong?
-tags: ["programming", "web", "webgl"]
+tags:
+  - programming
+  - web
+  - webgl
 ---

 When using WebGL and creating a partially transparent canvas,